 Culturally Affirming SEL Practices Workshop - 9:30am PST/12:30pm EST

 Dr. Cierra Kaler-Jones is the Director of Storytelling for Communities for Just Schools Fund.
 Cierra’s research broadly focuses on how to create and sustain educational spaces rooted in joy and love, while refuting control and management tactics in schools that deny young people opportunities for creativity and critical consciousness-building.
 Over the past ten years, Cierra has learned alongside preschoolers, K-12 students, college students, and adults as an educator.
 With her roots in dance and arts education, Cierra has also taught classes on U.S. history, public policy, foundations of educational research, and social change & leadership.

 Building Youth Power in Schools & Programs Workshop - 11am PST/2pm EST

-Closing Panel Discussion - 12pm PST/3pm EST
+Closing Panel Discussion on Youth Entrepreneurship - 12pm PST/3pm EST

 Joel Ojeda is a social-entrepreneur and Non-DACA Undocumented business owner who graduated from the University of California Santa Cruz with a Bachelor's in Psychology.
 After seeing the lack of opportunities and diversity in the workforce -- he set himself out to create inclusive spaces and bring awareness around the need for more diverse opportunities, specifically for historically exploited and marginalized people of society, through his first business -- A.L.L.I.E.S Pro Services.
 He offers Career Services to consumers referred to him by Non-Profit organizations and Universities in the Bay Area, as well as hosts Professional Development workshops and presentations on Career and work alternatives for Undocumented students and professionals.
 He is working towards the launch of his second venture, while simultaneously pursuing his Masters of Science in Entrepreneurship and Innovation at the University of San Francisco.